lfrex/bookbook_app_frontend/bookbook-frontend/README.md

 - Create a Backend server with related tables to control books and users usiing Node, Postgress and Sequelize.
 - Create a Gront-end using previously created backend as API using React and a technology never used before.
-- Add a technology never used before to the project (Bootsrap, in this case)
+- Add a technology never used before to the project (Bootstrap, in this case)
 - Deploy backend server on line using Heroku.
 - Deploy Frontend App on line through Surge.